 The Program is delivered by an EON Project Manager with the help of local Aboriginal Community Assistants, employed by EON over a five year period.
 This builds trust and a reputation for reliability which is vital in fully engaging the community and sustaining the Program over the long term.

 The EON Difference

-The EON Thriving Communities Program is unique in Australia and offers a truly holistic nutrition-based approach targeting the major challenges in remote Indigenous communities – preventable disease, unhealthy lifestyles and food insecurity.
+The EON Thriving Communities Program is unique in Australia and offers a truly holistic nutrition-based approach, targeting the major challenges in remote Aboriginal communities – preventable disease, unhealthy lifestyles and food insecurity.

 Our approach is different and is effective because:

 - It is a long-term practical approach developing community capacity through working partnerships rather than passive handouts.

 - It is about early intervention to remove ‘impediments to parity in education’ – good nutrition is vital for healthy brain development in infants.
 It gets kids fit for school and helps keep them in school.

 - It provides a secure supply of fresh food – vegetables, fruit and bush tucker – where there is typically little or none.